danieleongari/pyDAOE/README.md

 pip install -e .
 ```
 you can find the examples and exercises inspired from the book in the `tests` folder.
-The reference version of the book uses imperial units.
+The reference version of the book uses imperial units, and specifically the 9th edition of the book,
+which is also used as a reference in the Coursera specialization.